zeyadkhaled1/XML-Project/README.md

 # XML-Project
-The program can view, edit and save XML files.
-In addition, it has the ability to detect many errors in the XML file including missing tag terminator or in correct terminator and fix them.
-Another functionality is minifying and prettifying the XML file in which spaces before each tag is either removed to decrease file size or add to restore format respectively.
-Also it has the functionality of compressing the XML file to nearly 50% of its size.
-And it has the functionality of converting the XML file to a JSON file.
+XML files can be viewed, edited, and saved using this application.
+It also has the ability to detect and resolve a variety of issues in the XML file, such as missing tag terminator or incorrect terminator.
+Another feature is minifying and prettifying the XML file, which involves removing or adding spaces before each tag to reduce file size or restore format.
+It also has the capability of compressing the XML file to roughly half its original size.
+It also has the ability to convert an XML file to a JSON file.

 ## Gui
 <p align="center">